 - Data.
 Quantitative and qualitative insights bring the customer to life. it is good to leverage both Internal (i.e. website analytics) and external sources (i.e. social media).

 Why Create A Journey Map?

 - Enables teams to understand their customers and create desired experiences in support of launches (products, services, websites, etc).

 - It helps organize information in one place with the ability to identify actionable improvement opportunities.

 - Enables cross-teams to prioritize decisions together and focus resources on fixing customer pain points.

 - Serves as a communication tool and effective for employee training.
 Keeps everyone on the “same page.”

 - Helps leaders identify operational inefficiencies to ensure employees are spending time on activities that add value for customers.

 What a Journey Map Is Not:

-- Best practices about how & when to ask for customer feedback, and why it matters.
+- Inform how & when to ask for customer feedback

-- Successful ways to drive improvements and “close the loop.”
+- Apply proven tactics to “close the loop.”

-- Useful methods to gauge customer satisfaction, sentiments, and other metrics across touchpoints.
-Net Promoter Score (NPS) is a standard measurement but should not be used alone to understand the root causes of customer pain points.
+- Measure customer satisfaction, sentiments, and other metrics.
+Net Promoter Score (NPS) is a standard way but not enough alone to get to root causes of customer pain points.